 Back in Perth, we organised a farewell for Greg at the Last Drop.
 Friends turned up with their hotted-up cars as a way to pay tribute.
 Dad, Michael, and a friend of Greg’s came over from South Australia, to be a part of it.

 Even the chef and the waitress at the Last Drop, who’d been friendly with Greg, added something special to the night, and the band played a song for him.

 I’d invited Neville and Heather, who’d lost their son earlier in the year, and they came along.
 It was here, at the Last Drop, that Heather told me about her first job working for the funeral company.
 She said that she was called out by the coroner to pick up Greg.
 She took good care of him.

-It pains my heart thinking about losing a loved one… Greg’s after-death communication is so powerful and fills me with hope.
-Thank you, Andrew, for sharing your soul story with us here at Spirit my way.
-Many will be touched by your love of family.
+It’s painful thinking about losing a loved one… Greg’s after-death communication is really powerful and fills me with hope.
+Thanks, Andrew, for sharing your soul story with us here at Spirit my way.

-Grief is something we’ll all face, and many of us have.
+Grief is something many of us have faced.
 Some are grieving now, a loved one passed, or a relationship has ended.
-Perhaps, you know of someone who is grieving and may benefit from reading this post.
-Please share it with your friend.
+Perhaps, you know someone who may benefit from reading this post.
+Please share it.

 “Where The Light Lives is a reminder that spiritually transcendent experiences offer us a myriad of ways to access the eternal.
 They teach us that we are to bring those eternal truths to bear upon our daily world.
 Linda Cull has filled her book with her own personal stories that will amaze readers.”